Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Number densities

 The first aspect to explore for the full sample of massive quiescent galaxies is their number densities.
 In Fig. \ref{fig:number-density} we show the massive (\Mstar>$\rm 10^{9.5}M_\odot$) quiescent galaxy number density versus redshift for our study (red markers) and a compilation of other equivalent studies from the literature.
 The number density is computed as the number of massive quiescent galaxies within a given redshift range divided by the total co-moving volume within that redshift range.
 The area of each field is computed using the total area of the F444W mosaic for each field, as this is used in computing the detection image in the DJA pipeline \citep{Valentino2023}.
 The volume is then computed assuming

 For more details on this method see \citet{Baker2025a} where it is described in detail.
-As can be seen in Appendix Fig. \ref{fig:completeness}, even our faintest massive quiescent galaxy is significantly brighter than our shallowest survey limiting magnitude so we do not have to worry about Malmquist bias due to our mass cut of \Mstar>$\rm 10^{9.5}M_\odot$.
+As can be seen in Appendix Fig. \ref{fig:completeness}, even our faintest massive quiescent galaxy is significantly brighter than our shallowest survey limiting magnitude \footnote{Which following \citet{Donnan2024} we take the 5$\sigma$ global depth in F444W to be 27.9 mag in the shallowest region of the Primer-UDS field} so we do not have to worry about Malmquist bias due to our mass cut of \Mstar>$\rm 10^{9.5}M_\odot$.

 Our errors for the number densities are a combination of three different causes.
 First we bootstrap the number density calculation for variations in the \eazy\ redshifts.
 This enables galaxies to shift redshift bin.
 This has an almost negligible effect on our number densities.
 Secondly, we incorporate the effects of cosmic variance.
 We follow the prescription of \citet{Jespersen2025}, calibrating the cosmic variance based on a combination of the cosmic variance calculator by \citep{moster2011} and added constraints from the \texttt{UniverseMachine} simulations \citep{Behroozi2019} at the highest redshifts.
 This directly incorporates realistic effects of scatter due to assembly bias \citep{Jespersen2022, Chuang2024}.
 This has strong effects on individual fields, but it is less of an issue here due to the combination of separate sightlines and our (comparatively) large area.
 Thirdly, we include Poisson counting error which becomes the main source of error in the high-z bins.
 All of these errors are combined in quadrature to produce our overall errors.
 We follow the same approach when computing errors throughout this work.